Table of Contents

 “Forgiveness means giving up all hope for a better past.”

 It’s important to note that forgiveness is not an act of giving ourselves permission to behave poorly in the future.
 We can forgive ourselves for causing harm without endorsing the behavior or allowing it to happen again.
 When we work on forgiveness, it becomes a constant attitude, not just a one-time effort.
 Developing a working attitude of forgiveness can be greatly beneficial in our recovery.
-A 2005 study by Romero, et. al. investigated self-forgiveness in women with breast cancer and found that an attitude of forgiveness toward self was linked to less mood disturbances and better quality of life.

 So how do we jump into a state of self-forgiveness?
 It takes time.
 We can’t suddenly change the way our minds work just by making a decision.
 However, we can start on the path of forgiveness right away.
 Try noticing how you’re talking to yourself during the day.
 What happens when you think of your past or when you make a mistake?
 You don’t need to push down any harsh thoughts.
 Instead, just notice them and try to bring a little bit of kindness to the thoughts.
 You don’t have to buy into each and every thought you have!

 This is likewise a powerful way in which we can change our relationship with ourselves.
 Humans, especially those struggling with addiction, have a tendency to dislike unpleasant emotions and experiences.
 Rather than feeling what is present, we push the feeling down or take ourselves away from the situation.
 Of course, this can be beneficial if we are in serious danger.
 However, we often respond with aversion when we are actually rather safe.